Stratifications of Newton polygon strata and Traverso's conjectures for p-divisible groups: Values of homomorphism numbers

 \begin{Remark} In the last proof the reference to Example \ref{EX3} can be replaced by \cite[Example 3.3]{NV1} if we use that $f_D=n_D$. \end{Remark}

 {\bf Acknowledgments.} The second author was supported by a postdoctoral research fellowship of the FQRNT while enjoying the hospitality of the Institut de math\'ematiques de Jussieu (Universit\'e Paris $7$).
 He also thanks T. It\=o for arranging good work conditions at the University of Ky\=oto in December $2008$.
 The third author would like to thank Binghamton University and Tata Institute for Fundamental Research, Mumbai for good work conditions and Offer Gabber for helpful discussions.
+He was partially supported by the NSF grant DMS \#0900967.